rust-lang/rustc-dev-guide/src/sanitizers.md

    passes][sanitizer-pass], different for each sanitizer.
    Instrumentation passes are invoked after optimization passes.

-*  When producing an executable, the sanitizer specific runtime library is [linked in][sanitizer-link].
+*  When producing an executable, the sanitizer-specific runtime library is [linked in][sanitizer-link].
    The libraries are searched for in the target libdir.
    First, the search is relative to the overridden system root, and subsequently,